'The UN's eyes': French Navy enforces North Korea sanctions

 For France, the missions are also a way to increase its profile in the region, after the 2019 unveiling of its Indo-Pacific defence strategy.

-France has 1.6 million citizens and a vast exclusive economic zone of nine million square kilometres in the region, which has particular strategic value given Beijing's growing territorial ambitions and US-China tensions.
+France has 1.6 million citizens and a vast exclusive economic zone of 9,000,000 sq km in the region, which has particular strategic value given Beijing's growing territorial ambitions and US-China tensions.

-And its mission under the UN aegis also illustrates "its interest in the region beyond its Indo-Pacific priorities," said Hugo Decis, a research analyst at the International Institute for Strategic Studies in London.
+And its mission under the UN aegis also illustrates "its interest in the region beyond its Indo-Pacific priorities", said research analyst Hugo Decis at the International Institute for Strategic Studies in London.